SvenTiigi/YouTubePlayerKit/README.md

 Or navigate to your Xcode project then select `Swift Packages`, click the “+” icon and search for `YouTubePlayerKit`.

-> When integrating YouTubePlayerKit to a macOS or Mac Catalyst target please ensure to enable "Outgoing Connections (Client)" in the "Signing & Capabilities" sections.
+> **Note**: When integrating YouTubePlayerKit to a macOS or Mac Catalyst target please ensure to enable "Outgoing Connections (Client)" in the "Signing & Capabilities" sections.

 ## App Store Review